 Welch informationists provide a range of services, including an initial consultation, designing and conducting the search, and participating as a review team member on original research projects.

-Contact your informationist early, while anticipating and meeting important project deadlines to refine the scope of the original question and estimate the amount of literature available.
+Contact your informationist at the beginning phases of your project to ensure sufficient time to refine the scope of the question and perform the literature review.

 - Consultation covering process, methods, and tools overview